Panasonic can speed up Tesla plant investment if needed

 Panasonic's partnership with Tesla is part of the Japanese company's effort to withdraw from low-margin consumer electronics like smartphones to focus more on automotive components and other businesses targeting corporate clients.

-Panasonic is aiming to nearly double its automotive business revenue to 2 trillion yen (12.5 billion pounds) over the next three years, representing roughly 20 percent of overall sales.
+Panasonic is aiming to nearly double its automotive business revenue to 2 trillion yen ($18.2 billion) over the next three years, representing roughly 20 percent of overall sales.

 Ito said Panasonic expects 300 billion yen to 400 billion yen of the 2 trillion yen revenue target to come from companies that it would purchase over the next three years.
 He cited automotive "infotainment" systems and automated driving as fields of mergers and acquisitions.